Alexander Wang Is Collaborating With Adidas — & You'll Be Able To Shop It ASAP

-The rumours are true!
-On Saturday evening, adidas Originals announced it would be adding yet another major fashion name to its collaboration roster: Alexander Wang.
-The designer joins the likes of Stella McCartney, with whom adidas' ongoing partnership dates back over a decade, and Kanye West, whose Yeezy line is likely responsible for the corporation's financial success and growth last year.
+The rumors are true!
+On Saturday evening, Adidas Originals announced it would be adding yet another major fashion name to its collaboration roster: Alexander Wang.
+The designer joins the likes of Stella McCartney, with whom Adidas' ongoing partnership dates back over a decade, and Kanye West, whose Yeezy line is likely responsible for the corporation's financial success and growth last year.
 In July, WWD reported that a partnership with the New York-based designer was in the works, noting that a New York Fashion Week drop was imminent.
-And, like most "supposed happenings," the rumour had some merit — following the presentation of his SS17 collection, Wang sent models down the runway clad in #adidasoriginalsxaw duds.
+And, like most "supposed happenings," the rumor had some merit — following the presentation of his spring/summer 2017 collection, Wang sent models down the runway clad in #adidasoriginalsxaw duds.

 Advertisement